 Gonzales Police investigate deadly shooting at fast food restaurant

-GONZALES - A man was killed in an altercation in the parking lot of a restaurant on Airline Highway overnight.
+GONZALES - A man was shot to death in the parking lot of a restaurant on Airline Highway overnight.

-Police did reveal an unidentified man was shot outside of Burger King near the E Ascension Street intersection around midnight.
+The Gonzales Police Department said an unidentified man was shot outside of Burger King near the E Ascension Street intersection around midnight.

 Trending News